-In 2015, stockholders continued their significant support for our executive compensation program with over 93% of the votes cast for approval of the "say on pay" proposal at the 2015 Annual Meeting of Stockholders.
-The Compensation Committee believes that the voting results, together with the over 93% or better approval received over the last three years, conveyed our stockholders' strong support of the philosophy, design and structure of our executive compensation program.
-The Committee will continue to consider the results of the stockholders' advisory votes on executive compensation when making decisions about our executive compensation program.
+In 2016, stockholders continued their significant support for our executive compensation program with approximately 92% of the votes cast for approval of the "say on pay" proposal at the 2016 Annual Meeting of Stockholders.
+The Compensation Committee believes that the voting results, together with the 92% or better approval received since the inception of the advisory vote, conveyed our stockholders' strong support of the philosophy, design and structure of our executive compensation program.
+The Committee considers the results of the stockholders' advisory votes on executive compensation when making decisions about our executive compensation program.